bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 That's right.
 That's a wrap.
 Okay.
-Thank you for listening to Bitcoin Explained.
+Thank you for listening to Bitcoin

+Speaker 0: 00:37:09

+Explained.